Keyboard shortcuts

 • Note: On Mac, dragging and double/triple clicks may not work on some elements (but will be implemented very soon).

 • Hold for speed increase: Multiples the scroll speed by the wheel speed multiplier value.
-(In preview: the more keys assigned to this and held, the greater the increase.)
+The more keys assigned to this and held, the greater the increase.

-• Hold for speed decrease: Divides teh scroll speed by the wheel speed multiplier value.
-(In preview: the more keys assigned to this and held, the greater the decrease.)
+• Hold for speed decrease: Divides the scroll speed by the wheel speed multiplier value.
+The more keys assigned to this and held, the greater the decrease.

 • Wheel up/down/left/right: Executes smooth/continuous scrolling while held.